Nightmare Fuel: Super Mario Bros.

 Bowser's Inside Story

-The final boss fight.
-Fawful has transformed himself into some really freaky spider-like/bug-like thing, and is inside Bowser's body, transforming his stomach into something mutated looking.
+- The final boss fight.
+Literally EVERYTHING in the Mario universe is on the verge of destruction, Fawful has transformed himself into some really freaky spider-like/bug-like thing, and is inside Bowser's body, transforming his stomach into something mutated looking.
 And his face...
 It's really disturbing to think about.

 Super Princess Peach

 - In Bowser's Villa, there are a couple of segments that contain several faceless Peach statues and a HUMONGOUS Thwomp that takes up the entire background.
 Before it opens its eyes to scan the area, you have to copy the poses the statues are in.
 If you fail to do so, you'll be sucked into his gaping mouth.
 Of course, you'll only be sent to the beginning of the segment, but still...

 - And then there's the wall of Langolier-like Boos.